St. Louis Soft Tissue Injury Attorney

 A soft tissue injury occurs when you have damaged ligaments, tendons, and/or muscles.
 Ligaments connect bones to one another to stabilize joints while tendons attach the muscles to the bones.
 Sprains, strains, and hard blows are usually the underlying causes of soft tissue injuries.

 This type of injury can be very painful or uncomfortable and can cause serious long-term damage.
 In fact, recovering from a soft tissue injury can take a very long time.
-This is due in part to the fact that when you move, you are actually aggravating your injury.
-Each movement slows the healing process.
+This is due in part to the fact that every time you move the affected area, you are actually aggravating your injury, which slows the healing process.

 Seeking Medical Attention for Soft Tissue Injuries